-Hello, a feedback on this tumultuous diving trip, because canceled by the service provider, rebooked on another (thank you Isabelle), in short, I will give you my opinion in 3 pts, the main idea is that you only go if you are a fan of military history and shipwrecks, otherwise...
-1/ it's far: whether you come from Europe, from the South Pacific like me, it's long, with stops over at each stopover, whether by Tokyo or Hawaii... in short, it takes at least 60 72hrs to reach the spot.
-2/ it's expensive! by combining plane tickets (UA is the only line between Guam and Chuuk, at 750 USD for foreigners and 75 USD for locals...), hotel rooms, please don't sleep in Chuuk, Guam top, Chuuk the worst of my life after .... damn I can not say.
-Meals, taxis etc... and of course the diving cruise which, on the initial price before negotiations is nearly 3000 USD...!!!...
-There, I don't care, because on the spot, little movement except in the dinghy, spots max 15 min, boats all in average condition and still, I think, we had the best, the equipment is aging, sweet understatement, we notice immediately that no investment has been made for a very long time.
-The food ?
-I asked for a share increase because I was on the verge of a hypo...
-I'm not exaggerating that much, on the other hand a very nice made-to-order breakfast.
-3/ diving, and yes: a fan of history and wrecks, it's quite remarkable, even if there are few "military" wrecks, 90% are cargo ships, a few planes, a submarine, etc. ..
-The nice DM, I even managed on the 3rd day to make him smile, a real challenge, but a good, discreet and efficient guy.
-We were 3, TB, but I have trouble imagining 16....really.
-Regarding the dives, I regret not having been there earlier because the wrecks are aptly named, 79 years after Operation Hailstone, it is legitimate that not everything is obvious.
-But it's a real pleasure to sneak inside after an overview on the descent.
+Hello, feedback on this rather tumultuous diving trip, as it was canceled by the provider and rebooked with another one (thanks Isabelle).
+Anyway, I'll give you my opinion in three points.
+The main idea is that you should only go if you're a fan of military history and wrecks, otherwise...
+1/ It's far: whether you're coming from Europe or the South Pacific like me, it's long, with stops at every port of call, whether via Tokyo or Hawaii... in short, it takes at least 60 to 72 hours to reach the spot.
+2/ It's expensive!
+Combining plane tickets (UA is the only line between Guam and Chuuk, at $750 USD for foreigners and $75 USD for locals...), hotel rooms, please don't stay in Chuuk.
+Guam is great, Chuuk is the worst of my life after that... damn, I can't say.
+Meals, taxis, etc., and of course the diving cruise, which, based on the initial price before negotiations, is almost USD 3,000...!!!...
+That's a real shock, because there's little travel on site except by dinghy, spots are 15 minutes max, boats are all in average condition, and I think we got the best of them, the equipment is aging, to put it mildly, you immediately notice that no investment has been made for a very long time.
+The food?
+I asked for a higher portion because I was on the verge of hypothermia...
+I'm not exaggerating that much, but the breakfast was very nice, made-to-order.
+3/ Diving, yes: as a history and wreck fan, it's quite remarkable.
+Even if there are few "military" wrecks, 90% are cargo ships, a few planes, a submarine, etc. The DM was nice; I even managed to make him smile on the third day.
+A real challenge, but he was a good, discreet, and efficient guy.
+There were three of us, very good, but I can't imagine it with 16 of us... really.
+Regarding the dives, I regret not having gone earlier because the wrecks, aptly named, 79 years after Operation Hailstone, it's understandable that not everything is obvious.
+But it's a real pleasure to slip inside after a comprehensive overview on the way down.
 In conclusion, a good week, for me...
-I'll say it again, it's far, it's expensive and if it's not a childhood dream, there's something else to do.
-On the other hand, in my case as I have indicated, no regrets. @ more underwater Thierry
+I repeat, it's far away, it's expensive, and if it's not a childhood dream, there are other things to do.
+On the other hand, in my case, as I've described, no regrets.
+See you underwater Thierry

 Halfway between the Philippines and Hawaii, Truk Lagoon has an unparalleled density of WWII wrecks!
 During Operation Hailstone in February 1944 and Operation Inmate - a small assault conducted by British and Canadian forces in June 1945 - several Japanese planes and more than 50 ships were sunk by the American Army.
 These days, scuba divers can explore a variety of vessels: armed cargo ships, huge tankers, small destroyers, submarines, etc., all covered in healthy coral reefs and teeming with wildlife.